Explore the User Inerface

 GST-BP-Match-A

-Blend-Point - two triangles to give a diamond.
-Each triangle identifies the end of a segment and the start of a segment.
+Blend-Point - two triangles to give a diamond shape.
+Each triangle represents the end of a segment and the start of a segment.

 GST-BP-Selected-A